The following article uses options that are available starting with the Express edition.

-Let’s suppose that you have an EXE package that you want to convert to the new AppX format, so that it can be published on the Windows Store or sideloaded directly on the end users machines.
+Let’s suppose that you have an EXE package that you want to convert to the new APPX format so that it can be published on the Windows Store or sideloaded directly on the end users machines.

 - Local machine - for this option, you need to make sure that no background applications will interfere with your conversion.
-This can cause some output issue, thus a Windows image running inside a VM is recommended.
+This can cause some output issue, so a Windows image running inside a VM is recommended.

-- Virtual machine - for this option, the converter will automatically connect to the VM (Hyper-V or VMware), launch the old installer inside, capture it and use those resources to generate the AppX package, back on your development machine.
+- Virtual machine - for this option, the converter will automatically connect to the VM (Hyper-V or VMware), launch the old installer inside, capture it and use those resources to generate the APPX package, back on your development machine.

-Next, we will select to Convert the application in an existing virtual machine, and use a Windows 10 x64 Hyper-V image for this conversion.
+Next, we will select to Convert the application in an existing virtual machine and use a Windows 10 x64 Hyper-V image for this conversion.

 Press Edit to choose what state for the VM snapshot we want to select.
-We’ll select a previous version, called Clean, you can choose any snapshot you have available.
+We’ll select a previous version, called Clean; you can choose any snapshot you have available.

 Set the output path of the conversion.